 [times, elevations and distances are an approximation.]

-Day 1: Arrival in picturesque Murat and hotel check-in.
+Day 1: Arrival in picturesque Murat by car or train and hotel check-in.
+Car parking is available.
 This is a fine market town with a Maison de la Faune, plenty of bars and restaurants and a worthwhile village walk.
 Night in Murat.

 Murat to Super Lioran